sarahciston/codingcare/posts/0critintro.md

 To sit a bit longer with questions I know I cannot answer, questions that make me uneasy.
 To hold two contradictory ideas simultaneously and let their magnetic energy push-pull me.
 To forgive myself the imperative outcomes, the productivity, the proven hypothesis, the subject of research.
 To put myself into the trouble too, because I already embody these questions in lived experience.

+>"Only after having reached a certain spot can it feign to have found the way there." (ingold on wandering)

 ### Artistic experimentation